eternoendless/blog/src/content/post/why-you-should-be-commenting-your-code.md

 > "A developer's job isn't done until the code is properly covered by unit tests, peer reviewed, and documented."
 { .big }

 Most candidates I have interviewed for developer positions have enthusiastically agreed with the statement above.
-Of course, most of them were also lying.
+In theory, that is.

-We developers, like most humans, are fundamentally reward-driven.
+Reality check: we developers, like most humans, are fundamentally reward-driven.
 As long as we can get away with it, we will always choose to skip the boring stuff and go straight to the interesting part.
 For most developers, coding is definitely more rewarding than testing, reviewing, or –god forbid– _documenting_.
 So I'm not surprised these activities receive less attention.

 To make matters worse, writing proper, discrete technical documentation is not for everyone.
 It can take a lot of time, requires good written expression skills, and writing for humans can be frustrating for people who are used to writing for computers.
 I totally understand why most developers don't enjoy it.
 And admittedly, for many projects, it's probably not even worth the time.